antowan/jquery-widget-heatmap/README.md

 A propos
 --------------

-My primaraly goal was to develop a widget as much as possible independant from his own data source.
+My primaraly goal was to develop a widget as much as possible independant from its own data source.
 Todo so I chose to develop this widget with the widget factory provided by JQuery UI and I had my own logic to get binded with a proxy in charge to notify the widget with the dataset loading.
 The proxy is passed in parameter of the widget when you configure it.
 In this version I used d3.js to proxy a csv data files.